10up/Engineering-Best-Practices/_includes/markdown/CSS.md

 At 10up, we value content and the experience one will have reading it.
 We write CSS with this in mind and don't sacrifice our clients' most important assets over the latest, shiniest, half-supported CSS features just for the sake of using them.
 CSS should help enhance content, not bury it under "cool" distractions.

 Our websites are built mobile first, using performant CSS.
-Well structured CSS yields maintainability and better collaboration which ultimately yields better client experiences.
+Well-structured CSS yields maintainability and better collaboration which ultimately yields better client experiences.

 <h3 id="syntax-formatting">Syntax and Formatting {% include Util/top %}</h3>